WebAssembly/exception-handling/document/core/exec/instructions.rst

       i.
 Pop the instruction from the stack.

    b.
-Assert: due to :ref:`validation <valid-br>`, the top of the stack now is a label.
+Assert: due to :ref:`validation <valid-rethrow>`, the top of the stack now is a label.

    c.
 Pop the label from the stack.